jononovo/Agent213-v1-Rabbit/README/step-by-step-guide-creating-new-nodes.md

 ## Testing Your Node

-The system now includes a comprehensive testing framework for nodes.
-There are two primary ways to test your node:
+The system includes a comprehensive testing framework for nodes that's designed for both manual and programmatic testing.
+This is particularly useful for AI agents that need to verify node functionality.

 ### Using the Node Debug Panel

 The Node Debug Panel provides a dedicated interface for testing and validating nodes:

+1. **For Manual Testing**:
-1. Navigate to the Node Debug Panel in the application
+   - Navigate to the Node Debug Panel in the application
-2. Select your node from the list of available nodes
+   - Select your node from the dropdown list
+   - Click "Run Tests" to execute all standard and custom tests
+   - View test results in the visual dashboard

+2. **For Programmatic Testing** (AI Agents):
+   - Use the `nodeTestLoader.ts` utility to find available tests:
+     ```typescript
+     import { loadNodeTests, getNodeTypesWithTests } from '@/lib/nodeTestLoader';

+     // Get all node types that have tests
+     const nodeTypesWithTests = await getNodeTypesWithTests();

+     // Load tests for a specific node type
+     const tests = await loadNodeTests('your_node_type');
+     ```
+   - Execute tests using the testRunner utility:
+     ```typescript
+     import { runStandardTests, runCustomTests, calculateTestStatus } from '@/pages/node-debug/utils/testRunner';

+     // Run tests and get results
+     const standardResults = await runStandardTests('your_node_type');
+     const customResults = await runCustomTests('your_node_type');

+     // Determine overall test status
+     const status = calculateTestStatus([...standardResults, ...customResults]);
+     ```

+### Standard Tests

+Every node undergoes these automated tests:

+1. **Definition Validation**: Verifies node definition has all required properties
+2. **Type Validation**: Checks types for inputs, outputs, and settings
+3. **Interface Tests**: Validates that UI components render correctly
-3. Run the standard tests to verify basic functionality
+4. **Execution Tests**: Runs the node with test inputs to verify functionality
-4. View detailed test results for each test case

-The standard tests check:
-- Definition validation
-- Input/output interface
-- Execution testing
-- Error handling
-- UI rendering
-- Performance testing
-- Integration testing
+5. **Error Handling**: Tests failure modes and error reporting
+6. **Performance**: Benchmarks execution speed and resource usage
+7. **Integration**: Verifies compatibility with the workflow system

 ### Creating Custom Tests

-For more thorough validation, you can create custom tests specific to your node:
+For thorough validation, you can create custom tests specific to your node:

 1. Create a `tests.ts` file in your node's directory: